 Call the insurance company

-Before doing anything else, the very first step one should take is getting in contact with their insurance company.
+Before doing anything else to sell burned property in NYC, the very first step one should take is getting in contact with their insurance company.
 Filling an agent/representative in on the specific details regarding the fire damage one’s home suffered as soon as possible is crucial and must be taken seriously.
 Afterward, the owner of the house or the agent will file a claim and focus on getting reimbursements for the loss.
 The sooner all of this is taken care of, the sooner one can put their attention toward fixing fire damage if required and coming up with strategies to put the home up for sale.

 Do an inspection of the home